meraki/dashboard-api-python/README.md

 * Although the Meraki API can be accessed in various ways, this module uses Python3.
 [Get started with Python](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers)
 * After Python is installed, prepare your environment:
   * Use pip (or alternative such as easy_install) to install required packages:
-    * pip install requests
-    * pip install meraki
+    * pip install requests meraki
 * You are now ready to create your first script:
   * create a new file and name it with python extension, e.g., meraki_hello_world.py
   * import the meraki api into your script, e.g.,  from meraki import meraki